What Is AI Anxiety?

 AI anxiety sits at the intersection of several powerful psychological forces: uncertainty about the future, threats to identity and self-worth, information overload, and social comparison.
 Each of these alone can trigger anxiety.
 Together, they create something that can feel genuinely overwhelming.

 Here's what's important to understand upfront: feeling anxious about AI doesn't mean you're weak, technophobic, or behind the times.
 It means your brain is doing exactly what it evolved to do — scanning for threats.
+Our guide to understanding how anxiety and the fight-or-flight response works explains this mechanism in detail.
 The problem isn't that you're feeling anxiety.
 The problem is that the threat is ambiguous, constant, and impossible to fight or flee from, which leaves your nervous system stuck in a loop.
 Left unchecked, this cycle can escalate into full-blown AI burnout — a state of emotional and cognitive exhaustion that makes it hard to function.

 Who Gets AI Anxiety — And Why It's So Common